Cloud Authoring: A Branch Workflow Content Teams Can Actually Use

 Publish and Request Review

-Admins can publish directly from the interstitial, merging the branch to main without engineering involvement.
-Non-admins request review, which routes the branch into a "Review Requested" queue for admins to act on inside the app.
-Before publishing or requesting review, all users see a summary of what's changed on the branch so nothing ships without a deliberate review of scope.
+Admins publish directly from the interstitial, merging to main without engineering involvement.
+Non-admins request review, routing the branch into a queue for admins to act on.
+Everyone sees a change summary first.

 Non admins are able to request review of their changes to to contribute.